 Other food and drinks that claim to help bring on labour are pineapples, raspberry leaf tea and aubergine.
 Again, there is no scientifically proven way to induce labour in these ways so you’re best just waiting for it to occur naturally.

-We hope you have enjoyed this myth-busting read.
-Remember, if in doubt always seek the advice of a medical professional.
+We hope you have enjoyed this pregnancy myth busting read.
+Remember, if in doubt, always seek the advice of a medical professional.